Aleister Crowley: Second World War and death: 1939–1947

 Crowley specified that Grady McMurtry succeed his chosen successor as Head of O.T.O., Karl Germer.

-When the Second World War broke out, Crowley wrote to the Naval Intelligence Division offering his services, but they declined.
-He associated with a variety of figures in Britain's intelligence community at the time, including Dennis Wheatley, Roald Dahl, Ian Fleming, and Maxwell Knight, and wrote that he originated the "V for Victory" sign first used by the BBC; this has never been proven.
+When the Second World War broke out, Crowley wrote to the UK Naval Intelligence Division offering his services, but they declined.
+He associated with a variety of figures in Britain's intelligence community at the time, including Dennis Wheatley, Roald Dahl, Ian Fleming, and Maxwell Knight, and claimed that he originated the "V for Victory" sign first used by the BBC; this has never been proven.
 In 1940, his asthma worsened, and with his German-produced medication unavailable, he returned to using heroin, once again becoming addicted.
-As the Blitz hit London, Crowley relocated to Torquay, where he was briefly admitted to hospital with asthma, and entertained himself with visits to the local chess club.
+As the Blitz hit London, Crowley relocated to Torquay, Devon, where he was briefly admitted to hospital with asthma and entertained himself with visits to the local chess club.
 Tiring of Torquay, he returned to London, where he was visited by American Thelemite Grady McMurtry, to whom Crowley awarded the title of "Hymenaeus Alpha".
 He stipulated that though Germer would be his immediate successor, McMurty should succeed Germer as head of O.T.O. after the latter's death.
-With O.T.O. initiate Lady Frieda Harris, Crowley developed plans to produce a tarot card set, designed by him and painted by Harris.
+With O.T.O. initiate Lady Frieda Harris, Crowley developed plans to produce a tarot card set designed by him and painted by Harris.
 Accompanying this was a book, published in a limited edition as The Book of Thoth by Chiswick Press in 1944.
-To aid the war effort, he wrote a proclamation on the rights of humanity, "Liber OZ", and a poem for the liberation of France, Le Gauloise.
+To aid the war effort, he wrote a proclamation on the rights of humanity, "Liber OZ", and a poem for the liberation of France, La Gauloise.
 Crowley's final publication during his lifetime was a book of poetry, Olla: An Anthology of Sixty Years of Song.
 Another of his projects, Aleister Explains Everything, was posthumously published as Magick Without Tears.